aaronscherzinger/bio/README.md

 ## Professional Career

-since 2019
+2019--_present_
-UI Middleware Programmer at Ubisoft Blue Byte, Mainz, Germany.
+**UI Middleware Programmer** at Ubisoft Blue Byte, Mainz, Germany.

 2014--2019
-Research Associate at the Department of Computer Science, University of Münster, Germany.
+**Research Associate** at the Department of Computer Science, University of Münster, Germany.

 2011--2014
-Student Assistant at the Department of Computer Science, University of Münster, Germany.
+**Student Assistant** at the Department of Computer Science, University of Münster, Germany.

 ## Honors and Awards